 POWER OF SCIENCE

 The Next Einstein Forum’s (NEF) Africa Science Week (ASW) will be Africa’s annual weeklong celebration of science and technology with thousands of individuals – from students, to scientists to technologists – actively engaging in coordinated science events across the continent throughout September, October and December 2019.
 ASW wants to encourage citizens to get involved, participate in the NEF’s 1mil1 campaign and become interested in science and technology, and how it impacts their daily lives.
-For this maiden edition, the NEF’s ASW will be held in 38 countries: Zambia, Sudan, Benin, Angola, Uganda, Guinea Bissau, Lesotho, Malawi, Zimbabwe, the Gambia, South Africa, Ghana, Tanzania, Burundi, Rwanda, Cameroon, Morocco, Kenya, Nigeria, Togo, Mali, Cape Verde, Congo Brazzaville, Guinea, Niger, Somalia, Senegal, Mauritania, Burkina Faso, Ethiopia, Algeria, Botswana, Chad, Djibouti, Egypt, Gabon, Ivory Coast and Tunisia.
+For this maiden edition, the NEF’s ASW will be held in 32 countries: Zambia, Sudan, Benin, Angola, Uganda, Guinea Bissau, Lesotho, Malawi, Zimbabwe, the Gambia, Ghana, Tanzania, Rwanda, Cameroon, Morocco, Kenya, Nigeria, Togo, Mali, Cape Verde, Congo Brazzaville, Guinea, Niger, Senegal, Mauritania, Burkina Faso, Ethiopia, Chad, Djibouti, Egypt, Gabon and Ivory Coast.

 Led by NEF Ambassadors, this signature program is designed for many age groups and provides an opportunity for citizens to engage in everyday science.
 The program is designed to instil a curiosity of learning and interest in STEM (Science, Technology, Engineering and Mathematics) pursuits among the public and allows young Africans, especially women and girls, to become excellent scientists and technologists.

 NEF Ambassadors will work with local partners both in the academic and private sector to make it a success.